SGLang Native APIs#

 [ ]:

-embedding_process, port = launch_server_cmd(
+embedding_process, port = launch_server_cmd("""

 python3 -m sglang.launch_server --model-path Alibaba-NLP/gte-Qwen2-1.5B-instruct \